jfranco1701/STEM-Capstone-2019/SETUP.md

     create user stem_admin with encrypted password 'stemecosystem';
     grant all privileges on database stem_ecosystem to stem_admin;

-We made the password `stemecosystem` in development since it's a local environment but this will be different in production.
+_Note_: We made the password `stemecosystem` in development since it's a local environment but this will be different in production.

 #### Add PostgreSQL admin user to environment variable